-Impaired Loans: Certain impaired loans are reported at the fair value of the underlying collateral if repayment is expected solely from the collateral.
+Individually Evaluated Loans: Certain loans are individually evaluated and reported at the fair value of the underlying collateral if repayment is expected solely from the collateral.
 Collateral values are estimated using Level 2 inputs based on observable market data or Level 3 inputs based on customized discounting criteria.